Time Slider

 As you scroll the time slider backward and cross midnight, a date pill appears in the slider showing which day you've reached — Yesterday, 2 days ago, the actual date once you go further back.

-The pill is informational.
-It's there so a 3 am scrub doesn't leave you wondering whether you've gone back into yesterday or stayed in today.
-Keep scrolling to go further; the label updates as you cross each day boundary.
+It's there so a 3 am scrub doesn't leave you wondering whether you've gone back into yesterday or stayed in today — the label updates as you cross each day boundary.
+The pill is also tappable: it opens a calendar so you can jump straight to a date up to a year back, instead of scrolling hour by hour.

 Logging across midnight